FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 Under the menu bar of "Security Settings" in "Auxiliary Application", click "Security Wall Configuration" to enter the security wall configuration function interface.

--  **Security Wall Configuration**：Click the enable button to enable the corresponding security wall.
+-  **Security Wall Configuration**:Click the enable button to enable the corresponding security wall.
 When the security wall is not configured with a security range, an error will be prompted.
 Click the drop-down box, select the security wall you want to set, and automatically bring out the security distance (you can not set it, the default value is 0), and then click the "Setting" button to set it successfully.

 .. image:: teaching_pendant_software/190.png
    :width: 6in